jTanG0506/comp26120-notes/NOTES/Dictionaries and Hashing/binary-search-trees.md

     \right.
 {% endmath %}
 In the worse case, the stop terminates when there are no more candidate items, so the maximal number of recursive calls is {% math %} m {% endmath %} such that {% math %} n / 2^m < 1 {% endmath %}, which implies that {% math %} \lfloor \log n \rfloor + 1 {% endmath %}, so `BinarySearch(S, k, 0, n - 1)` runs in {% math %} O(\log n) {% endmath %} time.

+## Binary Search Tree
+A **binary search tree** is a tree data structure adapted to a binary search algorithm.
+Each node stores an element {% math %} e {% endmath %} and that the elements in the left subtree of such node are smaller or equal to {% math %} e {% endmath %}, while the elements in the right subtree of such node are greater or equal to {% math %} e {% endmath %}.
+An inorder traversal of a binary search tree visits the elements in the non-decreasing order.

+A binary search tree can be used to search for an element by traversing down the tree.
+At each node, we compare the value we are searching for, {% math %} x {% endmath %}, with {% math %} e {% endmath %}, with three outcomes:
+- if {% math %} x = e {% endmath %}, the search terminates successfully

+- if {% math %} x < e {% endmath %}, the search continues in the left subtree

+- if {% math %} x > e {% endmath %}, the search continues in the right subtree

+If the whole subtree is visited and the element is not found, the search terminates unsuccessfully.

+#### Computational Cost
+The binary tree search algorithm executes a constant number of operations for each node during the traversal.
+The binary search algorithm starts from the root node and goes down one level at each call and the number of levels in a binary search tree is called the height {% math %} h {% endmath %}.
+It follows that `findElement` runs in {% math %} O(h) {% endmath %} - which can be a problem as {% math %} h {% endmath %} can potentially be close to {% math %} n {% endmath %}.
+To deal with this issue, we need to keep the tree height optimal, as close as {% math %} O(\log n) {% endmath %} as possible, one way to do this is to use an [AVL tree](avl-trees.md).